Package insert / product label

 Erythromycin Capsules - Clinical Pharmacology

-The enteric coating of pellets in Erythromycin Delayed release Capsules protects the erythromycin base from inactivation by gastric acidity.
+The enteric coating of pellets in Erythromycin Delayed release Capsules, USP protects the erythromycin base from inactivation by gastric acidity.
 Because of their small size and enteric coating, the pellets readily pass intact from the stomach to the small intestine and dissolve efficiently to allow absorption of erythromycin in a uniform manner.
-After administration of a single dose of a 250 mg Erythromycin Delayed-release Capsule, peak serum levels in the range of 1.13 to 1.68 mcg/mL are attained in approximately 3 hours and decline to 0.30-0.42 mcg/mL in 6 hours.
+After administration of a single dose of a 250 mg Erythromycin Delayed-release Capsule, USP, peak serum levels in the range of 1.13 to 1.68 mcg/mL are attained in approximately 3 hours and decline to 0.30 to 0.42 mcg/mL in 6 hours.
 Optimal conditions for stability in the presence of gastric secretion and for complete absorption are attained when erythromycin is taken on an empty stomach.

 - Corynebacterium diphtheriae